Clooney, Clinton, and the Class of Cluelessness

 But her decision to push Libya into a U.S./Western-backed government, yet again, was ignorant, at best, as the sudden dissolution of leadership led to chaotic civil war, bolstered terrorists, incited mass migration, and eventually led to the disaster in Benghazi, which, no matter what one's political affiliation, was an avoidable fiasco cum mystery of epic proportion.

-Since 2011 until now, Secretary Clinton has pushed - perhaps "bullied" is more apt - Obama into building an aggressive operation in Syria that forces President Assad out.
-By now Clinton's model of regime change must sound not only like a broken record but a broken record collection.
+Secretary Clinton pushed - perhaps "bullied" is more apt - Obama into building an aggressive operation in Syria that forces President Assad out.
 Clinton was entirely unaccommodating to anyone who considered a ceasefire, anyone who considered diplomacy, including the U.N.
-She wanted Assad out, and she would and will stop at nothing until it happens.
+She wanted Assad out, and she would stop at nothing until it happened.

-Is Assad a butcher?
-Yes.
-But Clinton's America makes us a nonstop butcher of butchers and anyone in our way of butchering.
-Her international defiance has contributed to an escalation in which 10 million Syrians are displaced and a quarter million are dead.
+Clinton's America makes us a nonstop butcher of butchers and anyone in our way of butchering.
+Her international defiance contributed to an escalation in which 10 million Syrians were displaced and a quarter million dead.
 Time and time again, Clinton's mania and gracelessness have left the international community exasperated and even exacerbated suffering.
 Perhaps Salon said it best with, "There hasn’t been a major foreign policy decision in the Middle East she pushed for that didn’t end up being a disaster both at home and the countries she advocated meddling in."

 Hillary Clinton is a brilliant person.
 A masterful politician.
 And a send-up of her husband times a gazillion.
-Clooneys and Fondas and Katzenbergs and DeNiros and DeGenereses and Kardashians worship her because they can, not because they should, or perhaps not because they know better.
-But they should listen to what she says in contrast to what she does, how she does it and who suffers because of it.
-And while being a woman matters, it does not matter as much if you are a woman who makes decisions equal to or more dire than those made by men.
+Clooneys and Fondas and Katzenbergs and DeNiros and DeGenereses and Kardashians worshipped her because they could, not because they should, or perhaps not because they know better.
+But they should have listened to what she said in contrast to what she did, how she did it and who suffered because of it.
+And while being a woman matters, it does not matter as much if you are a woman who made decisions equal to or more dire than those made by men.
 Truth matters.
 Fairness matters.
 And words do matter.

 Hillary Clinton once said, "This TPP [Trans Pacific Partnership] sets the gold standard in trade agreements to open free, transparent, fair trade, the kind of environment that has the rule of law and a level playing field."
-Like NAFTA, the TPP will offshore countless jobs, crush wages here at home, further empower Wall Street and corporate profiteering at the cost of labor, endanger health and environmental standards and deny human rights.
-Only after immense pressure from labor groups and Sanders' anti-TPP devotees did Clinton suddenly declare, "I oppose the Trans-Pacific Partnership because when I saw what was in it, it was clear to me there were too many loopholes, too many opportunities for folks to be taken advantage of."
-What about the first through the 20th time Clinton saw it and praised it?
+Like NAFTA, the TPP would have offshored countless jobs, crushed wages here at home, further empowered Wall Street and corporate profiteering at the cost of labor, endangered health and environmental standards and denied human rights.
+Only after immense pressure from labor groups and Sanders' anti-TPP devotees did Clinton declare, "I oppose the Trans-Pacific Partnership because when I saw what was in it, it was clear to me there were too many loopholes, too many opportunities for folks to be taken advantage of."

 Hillary Clinton once said, “As president, I will not support driver’s licenses for undocumented people."
 She also maintained, "We have to send a clear message: Just because your child gets across the border doesn’t mean your child gets to stay."
 And as a finale, "I am, you know, adamantly against illegal immigrants.”
 The Latino community, including the Dream Action Coalition, made its angry voice heard by roaring, "Rather than be an advocate for the right causes, this news reveals that Mrs. Clinton is prone to changing her stance in unfavorable political climates.
 Is this what we expect from a President?"
-Now in her 2nd run for POTUS, the Clinton campaign reverses course with, “Hillary supports state policies to provide driver’s licenses to undocumented immigrants.”
-And about those children of undocumented workers, she now claims, "I will stand up against any effort to deport dreamers.
+The Clinton campaign reversed course with, “Hillary supports state policies to provide driver’s licenses to undocumented immigrants.”
+And about those children of undocumented workers, she claimed, "I will stand up against any effort to deport dreamers.
 Immigrants are vital to our economy."
-So, again, did she originally misspeak?
-Or make a mistake?
-Or was she just plain inartful?

 Hillary Clinton once said, "I think when we look back on the 1990s, we will see that the charter school movement led by experienced, committed, expert educators will be one of the ways we will have turned around the entire public school system.”
 In actuality, she championed charters through the 90s and well beyond that speech in 1998.
 By 2011, Bill Clinton received a lifetime achievement award from the National Alliance for Public Charter Schools, thanks in large part to Hillary.
-Clearly, she has reversed course since running for POTUS this year, as she recently said, "And here's a couple of problems.
+Clearly, she has reversed course when running for POTUS, having asserted, "And here's a couple of problems.
 Most charter schools, I don't want to say everyone, but most charter schools, they don't take the hardest-to-teach kids.
 And if they do, they don't keep them.
 The public schools are often in a no-win situation, because they do thankfully take everybody, and they don't get the resources and help and support they need to take care of every child's education.
 I am still a firm believer that the public school system is one of the real pillars of our democracy, and it is a path for opportunity."
-So, was it her need for teachers union endorsements that has led to a sudden change of heart?

 And Hillary Clinton once said, “Our banking system is still too complex and too risky … While institutions have paid large fines and in some cases admitted guilt, too often it has seemed that the human beings responsible get off with limited consequences – or none at all, even when they’ve already pocketed the gains.
 This is wrong, and on my watch, it will change.”
 Much has been made of Clinton's ties to the financial sector.
-After all she and Bill have made over $150 million dollars in speaking fees since his Presidency and a healthy share is tied to high finance.
+After all she and Bill have made over $150 million dollars in speaking fees since his Presidency, a healthy share of which comes courtesy of high finance.

 During the New York debate, Sanders was asked to name any example of how Wall Street contributions influenced Clinton’s policy agenda.
 He admittedly stumbled, and Clinton pounced, “He cannot come up with any example because there is no example.”

 The Associated Press however, didn't stumble.
-They recently did some deep digging on this topic, and here's a slice of what they unearthed,
+They did some deep digging on the topic, and thereafter unearthed,

 "The AP's review of federal records, regulatory filings and correspondence showed that almost all the 82 corporations, trade associations and other groups that paid for or sponsored Clinton's speeches have actively sought to sway the government — lobbying, bidding for contracts, commenting on federal policy and in some cases contacting State Department officials or Clinton herself during her tenure as Secretary of State."
 For more, go here.